Welcome Home in Leiden

 ABOUT US

-Harriet is responsible for most of the content of the website.
-She is 32, British, married to a Dutch man, and mum to Quentin and Evelyn.
-She has lived in Leiden for nearly 9 years, and frankly refuses to leave.
-She started an international parent and baby group when she was pregnant with Quentin, and is passionate about getting people in touch with each other, and creating support networks for people with small children.
-She loves having a house full, and hates people taking themselves too seriously
+Harriet, who co-runs the site, is responsible for much of the content of the website.
+She is British (and now also officially Dutch), married to a Dutch man, and mum to Quentin and Evelyn.
+She has lived in Leiden since 2001, and frankly refuses to leave.
+She started an international parent and baby group when she was pregnant with Quentin, and is passionate about getting people in touch with each other, and creating support networks for people with children.
+She loves having a house full, and hates people taking themselves too seriously.

-Marianne Orchard, of the wonderful website www.likeasponge.nl , is our super-dooper Guest Author of various pieces guaranteed to make you involuntarily snort coffee out of your nose, including the Dutch Festivals and Traditions section.
-She controversially left Leiden a few years ago for the rural charms of Appelscha - however, we are hoping to win her back soon when the joys of snow-shovelling and being That Strange Woman What Speaks Foreign pall.
-Marianne is British, married to a Dutch man, and mum to Maddy and Jay.
-She is a writer and translator when she has time off from her busy schedule of Titanic activities with Jay, making pumpkin lanterns, and knitting snails.
+Marianne Orchard, of www.marianneorchard.nl , is our super-dooper Guest Author of various pieces guaranteed to make you involuntarily snort coffee out of your nose, including the Dutch Festivals and Traditions section.
+She controversially left Leiden a few years ago for the rural charms of Appelscha, but luckily we managed to lure her back from the joys of snow-shovelling and she's living in Leiden again.
+Marianne is originally British, married to a Dutch man, and mum to Maddy and Jay.
+She is a writer and translator when she has time off from her busy schedule of dealing with teenage dramas, perfecting the art of cat training, and knitting snails.
 She loves community living and sustainability (as long as there's plenty of wine and giggling about Kabouter Plop) and hates leaf blowers and colouring inside the lines.

 SOCIAL